Ameba-AIoT/ai-video-analytics/source/user_manual/NN_quickstart/NN_yolov9_example.rst

     Since 16 bit quantize is only required when we want to represent score information with box information (the last few layer in yolov9), therefore, we only quantized the last few layers as dynamic_fixed_point-i16 (the rest remain asymmetric_affine).

 (3) Use --hybrid arguments with the updated .quantize files to quantize the network with the same quantization type as Step1.
-This generates .quantize.json and .quantize files.
+This generates .quantize.json and update the .quantize files.

 .. code-block:: bash
+    :emphasize-lines: 8

     python3 pegasus.py quantize \
     --model 'yolov9-t-converted.json' \